danielhers/vizway/README.md

 This is a project for the [DataHack hackathon](http://datahack-il.com).
 We are working with the data from the [ANYWAY project](https://github.com/hasadna/anyway).

-The website presents accidents density according to cities is israel.
+The website presents accidents density according in cities in Israel.
-There is a color scale (between rad and orange) which indicates the amount of severe accidents as a fraction of all of the accidents.
+There is a color scale (between red and orange) which indicates the amount of severe accidents as a fraction of all of the accidents.

 # Members